Lorielle London

-Lorielle London (born Lorenzo Woodard; 24 December 1983 in Birkenfeld, West Germany) is a German transgender entertainer and television personality.
+Lorielle London (born 24 December 1983 in Birkenfeld, West Germany) is a German transgender entertainer and television personality.

 Biography

 Early life

 London was born in 1983 in Birkenfeld to a German fashion seamstress and an American soldier and grew up in nearby Baumholder.

 From childhood until her television debut, she worked exclusively in various performing and visual artistic professions.
 London was discovered in a children's art school by an art professor and began to study painting at the university of Idar-Oberstein at the age of 12.
 In the following years, her works were displayed in various exhibitions for sale.
 Her mother acted as her agent.

 London discovered her love for singing in an American gospel choir.
 As a solo performer, she made several appearances at festivals, giving concerts, and was hired as lead vocalist for various bands.

 In addition, she devoted herself to a form of acrobatics called 'contortion', which she trained and performed for 17 years.
 At that time, she was one of the very few professional male contortionists in Germany.

 Due to a drastic voice change during puberty, she gave up her singing ambitions and decided to follow in her mother's footsteps to study fashion design.